 Surrounded By: Beautiful Hills Of Sahyadri

-The surrounding area is bordered by the Sahyadri Hills on the West; the heavy rainfall results into highly eroded landscape in the coastal region.
+The surrounding area is bordered by the Sahyadri Hills on the West; the heavy rainfall results into a highly eroded landscape in the coastal region.
 Fertile alluvial valleys produce rice and coconut as the main crops; fruit and cashew nut cultivation is being promoted.

 History of Ratnagiri:

 In 1731 it came under the control of Satara kings; in 1818 it was surrendered to the British.
-A fort was built during the Bijapur dynasty and strengthened in 1670 by the Maratha king Shivaji, which is located on a headland near the harbour.
+A fort was built during the Bijapur dynasty and strengthened in 1670 by the Maratha king Shivaji, which is located on a headland near the harbor.
 It is one of the ports of the Konkan coast.
 It has a palace where the last king of Burma, Thibaw, and later Veer Savarkar, were confined.

-It is also believed that the Pandavas having performed their pilgrimage on the 13th year had settled in the adjoining territory of the Ratnagiri district and when the Pandavas and the Kauravas had the famous war at Kuruskshetra, the king of this region Veeravat Ray had accompanied then there.
+It is also believed that the Pandavas having performed their pilgrimage on the 13th year had settled in the adjoining territory of the Ratnagiri district and when the Pandavas and the Kauravas had the famous war at Kurukshetra, the king of this region Veeravat Ray had accompanied then there.

 Parashuram Temple near Chiplun, Ganapatipule and Pavas draw many visitors.
-In Few caves in the Chiplun, Khed, Dabhol, Sangameshwar, Gauhani Velgaum and Vade Padel are also worth visiting.
+In Few caves in the Chiplun, Khed, Dabhol, Sangameshwar, Gauhani Belgaum, and Vade Padel are also worth visiting.
 The Buddhist legend in the Papanch, Sudan and Srath Appakasini record the conversion of Konkan to Buddhism and early as the lifetime of Gautama (BC 560-481) Chiplun, Kol, and Pabol caves indicate that Sarthawalas or Caravan-men donated some of them.